 How to View your Bandwidth Usage in cPanel

 The cPanel provides a few different ways to view the bandwidth being used by your website.
-When you see this statistic in the stats column on the left, you are looking at the bandwidth consumption for that day.
-Remember that bandwidth usage is the amount of data (in bits or bytes) transferred between the web server and the visitor's internet browser.
-You can see even more specific data using the bandwidth tool.
-The screenshot at right displays shows how the graphs and charts are initially displayed when you open the application.
+When you see this statistic in the Statistics column , you are looking at the bandwidth consumption for that day.
+Remember that bandwidth usage is the amount of data (in bits or bytes) transferred between the web server and the visitor’s internet browser.
+You can see even more specific data using clicking on the Bandwidth link.

-Here are the steps to see the bandwidth tool in your cPanel:
+Here are the steps to see your bandwidth data in the cPanel:

 - Login to the cPanel.